Coach trips to BLACKPOOL

 The Grade 1 listed Blackpool Tower was opened to the public on 14th May 1894 and was inspired by the Eifel Tower in Paris.
 Measuring 518 feet and 9 inches tall, a trip to the top offers spectacular views of Blackpool and beyond.
 Other attractions within the Tower include a 4D cinema experience as part of the trip to the top, Blackpool Tower Circus, Tower Ballroom, Jungle Jim's Indoor Adventure Playground and the Blackpool Tower Dungeon.
 You can pick and mix which attractions you visit or you can take advantage of the Big Ticket which offers the 5 great Tower attractions plus the Sealife Centre and Madame Tussauds all for one great price.

-Blackpool's world famous illuminations take place from 29th August to 2nd November 2014 and feature over 1 million lamps in the display.
+Blackpool's world famous illuminations take place from 2nd September until 6th November 2016 and feature over 1 million lamps in the display.
 Upto 30 staff including Electricians, Engineers, Joiners, Mechanics, Painters and Artists work all year round to ensure that the displays are ready in time to welcome the 3.5 million visitors throughout it's 73 nights.
 The illuminations have certainly come a long way since 100,000 people enjoyed the very first 'light show' back in 1879 which featured just 8 arc lamps!